 - Chapter headings should be centered.

 - They can be numbered only, or you can title the chapters.
-You can increase the font slightly, if you’d like, but don’t go crazy.
-Don’t change font, don’t add bold, no extra spaces etc.
+Don’t add bold, formatting, no extra spaces, etc.

-By sticking to this format, you will be saving your editor and yourself a headache.
+By sticking to this format when preparing your manuscript for an editor, you will be saving the editor and yourself a headache.
 At this stage of the game, simple is best.